 Vendors will usually claim to handle most of your requirements, which makes it hard to choose between them.
 But certain features help separate contenders from pretenders.
 Here is a rundown of the features and leading-edge technologies that can make the biggest difference in improving HR processes, organized by the main software modules in core HR, talent management, workforce management and service delivery.

 The reason many companies, especially SMBs, buy their first HRMS is to create a paperless HR system.
-Electronic employee records remain the foundation of HR technology.
+Electronic employee records are at the center of these systems and remain the foundation of HR technology.

-Sommer said to also make sure core HR systems can fully handle contingent workers, such as freelancers and contractors, including providing accurate headcounts without needing separate types of software, and giving them security IDs and other tools full-time employees receive.
+Sommer said to also make sure core HR systems can fully handle contingent workers -- such as freelancers and contractors -- which includes providing accurate headcounts without needing separate types of software, and giving them security IDs and other tools full-time employees receive.

 Managing standard benefits such as health, dental, life and disability insurance, 401(k) retirement plans, tuition reimbursement and tax-advantaged flexible spending accounts is a longstanding function of core HR.